Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best 60% Keyboards - Winter 2024 Reviews
+The 4 Best 60% Keyboards - Black Friday 2024

 Best 60% Keyboards

-A 60% keyboard is a small keyboard that typically lacks a Numpad, navigational cluster, and a function row.
+A 60% keyboard is a small keyboard that typically lacks a numpad, a navigational cluster, and a function row.
 Instead, you can still access most of these missing commands with hotkey combinations.
 These little units are having their moment in the sun right now, and it's easy to see why.
 They offer gamers—and on-the-go typists—much more room on their desks for dynamic mouse movements while gaming or to keep a coffee close at hand.
 While many of these picks are gaming-focused, they're still versatile for general work or typing tasks.

 1. Best 60% Keyboard

 The best 60% keyboard we've tested is the SteelSeries Apex Pro Mini Wireless.
 It's a compact version of the enduringly popular SteelSeries Apex Pro.
 Like its full-size cousin, this keyboard also has an adjustable pre-travel distance feature, which means you can customize the sensitivity of your keypresses.
-Whether you want a nearly instant 0.2mm actuation point for competitive gaming or a longer pre-travel of up to 3.8mm for general typing, you can fine-tune your preferences for each key, making this a versatile unit that's great for both work and play.
+Whether you want a nearly instant 0.2mm actuation point for competitive gaming or a longer pre-travel of up to 3.8 mm for general typing, you can fine-tune your preferences for each key, making this a versatile unit that's great for both work and play.

 This keyboard also connects using a USB receiver or Bluetooth, so you don't have to worry about cable management.
 Depending on what sort of connectivity you rely on, its battery supplies enough power for 30 to 40 hours of use, which is on the lower end of the scale, but that's not too surprising given its fully customizable RGB backlighting lighting.
 If you're concerned about the battery life, there's a wired version of this board, the SteelSeries Apex Pro Mini.
 The wired version offers the same high-end performance and features, and it's typically cheaper, especially when it goes on sale.